AAMC Postbaccalaureate Premedical Programs Glossary

 New section

-Academic Record-Enhancer: For students who have completed their prerequisites but need additional academic preparation to demonstrate their ability to complete medical training.
+Academic Record-Enhancer: For students who may need to take upper-level or graduate science courses to improve their GPA, or for students who may have completed their prerequisites but need additional academic preparation to demonstrate their readiness to complete medical training.

 Capstone Program: Students will conduct a research project and summarize their findings via a written paper, an oral presentation, and/or a poster.

-Career-Changer: For students who need to complete all or most of the prerequisite courses for medical school.
+Career-Changer: For learners who need to complete all or most of the prerequisite courses for medical school.

 Economically or educationally disadvantaged students: Those placed a specific risk by socioeconomic or educational background.
 1. Economically disadvantaged students are those whose household income is below average.
 2. Educationally disadvantaged students are those who may have educational deficits based on individual learning abilities or limitations.